DevOpsLab/kafka-streams-docker/README.md

 $ cd ~/kafka-streams-docker

 # Create the application's input topic "TextLinesTopic".
-$ docker-compose exec kafka kafka-topics \
+$ docker-compose exec confluent-kafka kafka-topics \
     --create --topic TextLinesTopic \
     --zookeeper localhost:32181 --partitions 1 --replication-factor 1

 # Create the application's output topic "WordsWithCountsTopic".
-$ docker-compose exec kafka kafka-topics \
+$ docker-compose exec confluent-kafka kafka-topics \
     --create --topic WordsWithCountsTopic \
     --zookeeper localhost:32181 --partitions 1 --replication-factor 1
 ```

 > **Tip:** If you have [Confluent Open Source](https://www.confluent.io/download/) installed locally on your host
 > machine, then you can also run the Kafka CLI commands such as `kafka-topics` and `kafka-console-producer` in this
-> section directly from your host machine, rather than indirectly via `docker-compose exec ...` from inside the `kafka`
+> section directly from your host machine, rather than indirectly via `docker-compose exec ...` from inside the
-> container.
-For example, with Confluent Open Source available locally, the first `docker-compose exec` command above
+> `confluent-kafka` container.
+For example, with Confluent Open Source available locally, the first
-> that executes `kafka-topics` could also be run directly on the host machine as:
+> `docker-compose exec` command above that executes `kafka-topics` could also be run directly on the host machine as:
 >
 > ```bash
 > $ /path/to/confluent-3.2.0/bin/kafka-topics \